JacobHagberg/FlyCatcher/README.md

 ## Description
 FlyCatcher is a python program used to simplify the flight slot acquisition process for the UND Aviation's AIMS (Aviation Information Management System).
-FlyCatcher will constantly scrape the open flight stop data from AIMS, and check if there is an open flight slot.
+FlyCatcher will constantly scrape the open flight spot data from AIMS, and check if there is an open flight slot.
 If a valid flight slot is found, the program will reserver the flight spot.

 ## Table Of Contents